edinburgh-napier/set09121/lab2/pong_3.md

 ## Runtime Resources
 If you have written your code correctly, you will get an error during runtime, that it can't find the font file specified.
-You will need to have your font file relative to the ``working directory" of your game.
+You will need to have your font file relative to the *working directory*"* of your game.
 Traditionally this is wherever the .exe is (In the build folder), but IDEs can change this to be other places.

-There is a proper way to do this, and we will cover this in the next practical.
-For now you should investigate where your program looks for files and place the font there manually.
+Take a look here  [Runtime Resources tips and tricks](resources)

 ## Done